JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/Pavel Hrabec/Azure T-POT Honeypot Project/Readme.md

 3. Honeypot Web Interface

-4. Discover Cyber threats with HoneyPot in Real Time
+4. Discover threats with HoneyPot in Real Time